makersquare/lab-boxen/README.md

 * Configure Dropbox
 * Set up automatic updates for Chrome
   * also sign in to a Chrome account so we can sync bookmarks/apps
-* Should we set up a hipchat room for students?
 * **Log out of GitHub**
 * **Switch to qwerty**